 I'm a transfer student.
 When can I get my transfer credit evaluated?

 First, make sure that your school has sent final transcripts to the CU-Boulder Admissions Office (this can take 6-8 weeks).
 Transfer credit evaluation can start when all of your transfer coursework has been uploaded into our computer system.
-You should then review your transfer credit with your academic advisor long before you register for classes.
+You should then review your transfer credit on the "degree audit" system with your academic advisor long before you register for classes.
 You should provide your advisor with course descriptions, course syllabi, and a copy of your transcript (all in English) to make the process easier and faster.

 I want to continue with a foreign language.
 Is there a placement test that I can take?